Today I’m going to answer the trillion culture… oops I mean dollar question… Do you need a probiotic?

 Prebiotic fibres can generally be found in healthy high fibre foods including whole grains, pulses, fruits and vegetables but are found in the highest concentration in specific foods such as:

-If you are otherwise healthy with a strong dietary pattern including the pre and probiotic foods mentioned above, I’m not sure there is really a compelling reason for you to pursue probiotic supplementation.
+If you are otherwise healthy with a strong dietary pattern, I’m not sure there is really a compelling reason for you to pursue probiotic supplementation.

-However, if something has happened that compromised either the healthy bacteria in your body ( such as an antibiotic) OR their environment (infections, ailments of the digestive system like IBS) that is a different story.
+However, if something has happened that compromised either the healthy bacteria in your body ( such as an antibiotic) OR their environment (infections, ailments of the digestive system like IBS) that may be a different different story.

 In these cases, supplementation with a probiotic may help.